 Joe Fairless: Based on your experience, what is your best real estate investing advice ever?

-Joe Fairless: Are you ready for the Best Ever Lightning Round?
+Joe Fairless: We're gonna do a lightning round.
+Are you ready for the Best Ever Lightning Round?

 Joe Fairless: Alright, let's do it.
 First, a quick word from our Best Ever partners.

-Joe Fairless: Wendy, what’s the best ever book you've read?
+Joe Fairless: Okay, best ever book you've read?

 Joe Fairless: Best ever way you like to give back?